openclimatefix/nowcasting_dataset/nowcasting_dataset/data_sources/README.md

         return v

 ```
-6. Also in `<name>_model.py` create a pydantic model of the new data output which will be used for machine learning.
-The
-pydantic model is typically the data and coords of the xr.Dataset changed into `torch.Tensor`.
-Note this might move to `nowcatsing_dataloader` soon.

-7. Add to new data source `Batch` object.
+6. Add to new data source `Batch` object.

-8. Add new data source to `nowcasting.dataset.datamodule.NowcastingDataModule`.
+7. Add new data source to `nowcasting.dataset.datamodule.NowcastingDataModule`.

-9. Add configuration data to configuration model, for example where the raw data is loaded from.
+8. Add configuration data to configuration model, for example where the raw data is loaded from.

 ### Testing
 1. Create a test to check that new data source is loaded correctly.